-As Carl Sagan memorably reminds us, we're not leaving Earth anytime soon.
-But as Carl Sagan also memorably reminds us, that's no reason not to keep learning about how we could leave Earth for other worlds someday.
-That's what NASA's Kepler Mission is about: identifying other planets in distant solar systems — some of which might be Earthlike.
+As Carl Sagan memorably reminds us, we’re not leaving Earth anytime soon.
+But as Carl Sagan also memorably reminds us, that’s no reason not to keep learning about how we could leave Earth for other worlds someday.
+That’s what NASA’s Kepler Mission is about: identifying other, potentially habitable planets in distant solar systems.
 Kepler has already identified 1,235 candidate systems using an orbiting telescope, and this infographic shows all of them to scale with our own pale blue dot.

 Through the chart, we also learn about Kepler’s process.

 Actually, in this graphic, our native star is the pale dot, and Earth is an even tinier black speck on its face — that circle off in the upper right corner, separated from the rest, is the Sun drawn to scale with the other stars in the Kepler collection.
 Each of them has at least one planet orbiting it, depicted as a small black shadow against the disc of its parent star.
 That’s actually how NASA finds these planets in the first place — by observing what are called “transits,” when the light of the star is briefly and infinitesimally dimmed by an orbiting planet passing in front of it.
 (There are myriad other, more complicated ways of detecting exoplanets, but this is the most easily intuitable one.)

 NASA’s infographic looks simpler than it is.
 Besides showing over a thousand planets and stars to scale in one easily understandable image (no mean feat in itself), we also learn about Kepler’s process — the “transit” concept.
 The scale illustrations and color-coding also impart valuable information in aggregate: With one glance, we learn that the average solar system seen by Kepler has a pale, yellowish star roughly the size of our own, with at least one giant planet roughly the size of Jupiter.